Louissilver/louissilver/README.md

 ### Hi there 👋

-My name is Luís Fernando da Silveira and I'm 21 years old.
+My name is Luís Fernando da Silveira and I'm 24 years old.
 I'm from Estância Velha, Rio Grande do Sul, Brasil.

 Currently:
-- 🔭 I’m working at GVdasa Inteligência Educacional doing automated software tests with C#, Selenium, Gherkin, SQL and Agile Methods
+- 🔭 I’m working at Webjump doing automated software tests with Javascript, Cypress.io and Gherkin.
+I also work with agile methods
-- 🌱 I’m learning Python and C in my degree Computer Science at Universidade La Salle Canoas.
-But also I'm learning HTML5, CSS3 and JavaScript studying by myself.
+- 🌱 I have a bachelor degree in Computer Science at Universidade La Salle Canoas.
 - 📫 How to reach me:
-Phone: 55 51 984935515

 E-mail: luisfernandosilveira23@gmail.com

-In this branch you could find my resume, or, if you prefer, on this page: https://louissilver.github.io/louissilver/